 According to the 2016 Fairfax Youth Survey Report, over 60,000 Fairfax County students face depressive symptoms every year, and over one-third of the students reported experiencing a high level of stress in the past month.

-When the five students participating in Junior Achievement of Greater Washington’s 2017 JA Company Program came across this statistic, they knew they had found the issue they wanted to address.
+When the five students participating in Junior Achievement of Greater Washington’s 2017 JA Company Program, sponsored by the Hartford Foundation, came across this statistic, they knew they had found the issue they wanted to address.

 The participants this year are (in alphabetical order) Sasha Duckworth, Zoree Jones, Srijay Kasturi, Emily Smith, and Kurien Thomas.
 The students came from different schools across the region and brought with them a diversity of strengths that would prove useful when building their company.